 In short, we offer exceptional services and materials at a reasonable cost.
 Our employees have a tremendous amount of experience and will guide you in the right direction.
 The average length of employment at Habitat is over 20 years!
 Habitat has been in business since 1972.

-Our homes' energy efficiency performs significantly better than conventionally framed homes.
-You will use less energy to heat and cool your home, which reduces your monthly bills and decreases the home's environmental impact.
+Our homes are designed to surpass energy codes throughout the United States.
+You will use less energy to heat and cool your home, which reduces your monthly bills and decreases the home's environmental impact (Net Zero homes are also possible with our systems).
 In addition, the timbers used in our framing come from a family-owned forest and mill that has been successfully managed for generations.
 Our high-quality homes are designed to last far longer than the average home, which also decreases the home's environmental footprint.
 Most designs can be Energy Star and/or LEED certified.
 Due to our factory-optimized production, there are very few wasted materials during the entire construction process.
 Habitat's durable and environmentally sound building materials, along with your choice of sustainable interior finish materials, minimize your home's environmental impact.

 You can bring us a house design, find one on our Web site (we can completely customize any design), or we can start from scratch based on your input.
 After preliminary estimates and your decision to proceed with our package, you will be provided a complete set of custom plans from which you or your builder will obtain permits.
 We are happy to assist you in determining a builder to assemble our package and finish the home.
 When the permitting process is complete, our workshop will begin building your kit package.
 After the foundation and first floor system is installed by you or your contractor, our package is delivered.
 Once assembly of our material package is complete, your building will be weather tight (it will look virtually finished on the outside).
 Your builder and subcontractors continue to finish the interior.